FSA-Eligible Expense Question of the Week

 Summer is around the corner (officially here as of June 21, in case you were counting down...), and many people are focused on getting their bodies ready for the beach.
 Perhaps you just started a new workout routine, too, or maybe you've been training for a while.
 If you've been working out at a gym, you may have overheard other gym-goers talking about having a protein shake after their workouts.

 While protein shakes act as nutritional supplements, unfortunately you cannot use your Flexible Spending Account (FSA) towards these.
 We get many questions about FSA eligibility at FSA Store, as people often wonder why protein powder is not seen as something that would be considered an FSA eligible expense.

 What's FSA eligible?

-Even though protein powder isn't an FSA eligible expense, there are other eligible items that can help you during and after your next workout!
+Even though protein powder isn't an FSA eligible expense, there are other eligible items that can help you manage pain during and after your next workout!

 Consider this list of FSA eligible products:

 - Hot and cold packs for sore muscles

 - Advil, ibuprofen and other over-the-counter medicines.